 Education Fund of America introduced Charter School Investment Fund EB-5 program in 2015 and is looking forward to the opportunity to working with agents who are looking for quality EB-5 projects.
-We are the first EB-5 resource center with a 100% focus on U.S. public charter school projects.
+We are the first EB-5 regional center with a 100% focus on U.S. public charter school projects.
 We also welcome you to contact us for more information.

 The Fund structure allows more than one charter school in it and thus for its investors to realize the benefit of having the jobs created while not being reliant on the success of any one school for job creation or for the repayment of their investment…>>Read more